Small Batch Cookie Cups with Chocolate Filling

 - Ganache Filling – The ganache can be made ahead of time and refrigerated.
 It will firm as it chills.
 When ready to use, bring it to room temperature and mix again to make it fluffy.

-- Other Cookie Cup Filling Options – Browse my frosting small batch recipes for other options – I recommend a thicker frosting vs. a glaze.
-The caramel dairy free frosting and the chocolate fudge frosting would be delicious alternatives!
+- Other Cookie Cup Filling Options – Browse my frosting small batch recipes for other options.
+I recommend a thicker frosting vs. a glaze.

-- Freezing – Cookie dough: Freeze for up to 3 months.
-Wrap well in plastic wrap and place in a freezer bag.
+- Freezing – Cookie dough: Wrap well in plastic wrap and place in a freezer bag, and freeze for up to 3 months.
 Thaw in the refrigerator.
-Baked cookies: Freeze for up to 3 months.
-Place the cookies gently in a freezer bag or container.
-Thaw at room temperature.
-I don’t recommend freezing filled cookie cups.
-Freezing will change the texture of the filling.
+Baked and unfilled cookies: Place the cookies gently in a freezer bag or container.
+Freeze for up to 3 months, and thaw at room temperature.
+I don’t recommend freezing filled cookie cups because the texture of the filling will change.

 About the Author …